-7.7.6 Performance Monitoring Threshold-Crossing Trap
+7.7.5 Performance Monitoring Threshold-Crossing Trap

 Тгар acPerformanceMonitoringThresholdCrossing

 OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.27

-Description Sent every time the threshold of a Performance Monitored object ('Minimum', 'Average', 'Maximum', 'Distribution below/above/between thresholds', and 'Low and high thresholds') is crossed.
+Description Sent every time the threshold of a Performance Monitored object ('Minimum', 'Average', 'Maximum', 'Distribution below/above/between thresholds', and 'Low and high thresholds' is crossed.
 The severity field is 'Indeterminate' when the crossing is above the threshold and 'Cleared' when it goes back under the threshold.
 The 'Source' varbind in the trap indicates the object for which the threshold is being crossed.
-Note: To enable this trap functionality, set the ini file parameter, PM_EnableThresholdAlarms to 1.

-Default Severity Indeterminate
+Default Severity ndeterminate

 Event Type other (0)

 Probable Cause other (0)

 Trap Text "Performance: Threshold trap was set", with source = name of performance counter or gauge which caused the trap

 Status Changes

 Condition A performance counter or gauge (for the attributes 'Minimum', 'Average', 'Maximum', 'Distribution below/above/between thresholds', and 'Low and high thresholds') has crossed the high threshold.

 Trap Status Indeterminate

 Condition A performance counter or gauge has returned to under the threshold

 Trap Status Cleared

-7.7.7 HTTP Download Result Trap
+7.7.6 HTTP Download Result Trap

-Table 7-118: acHTTPDownloadResult
+Table 7-106: acHTTPDownloadResult

 Тгар acHTTPDownloadResult

 OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.28

 Description Sent upon success or failure of the HTTP Download action.

 Default Severity Indeterminate

-Event Type processingErrorAlarm (3) for failures and other (0) for success.
+Event Type rocessingErrorAlarm (3) for failures and other (0) for success.

 Probable Cause other (0)

 Status Changes

 Condition Successful HTTP download.

 Trap Text HTTP Download successful

 Condition Failed download.

 Trap Text HTTP download failed, a network error occurred.

 Note There are other possible textual messages describing NFS failures or success, FTP failure or success.

-7.7.8 Wireless Cellular Modem Status Changed Trap
+7.7.7 Wireless Cellular Modem Status Changed Alarm